jaehlee/jaehlee.github.io/index.md

 I am a Research Scientist at [Google Brain Team](https://research.google.com/teams/brain/) working on scientific understanding of deep neural networks.
 I was in second-year cohort of the [AI Residency](https://ai.google/research/join-us/ai-residency) program.

-Before joining Google in 2017, my main research was focused on theoretical high-energy physics.
+Before joining Google in 2017, my main research focus was on theoretical high-energy physics.
 I was a postdoctoral researcher in the [Department of Physics & Astronomy](http://www.phas.ubc.ca/) at [University of British Columbia (UBC)](http://www.ubc.ca/) in the String Theory Group.
 Before that, I completed my PhD in [Center for Theoretical Physics (CTP)](http://ctp.lns.mit.edu/) at [MIT](http://web.mit.edu/) working on theoretical physics.